Au, Vorarlberg: Economics and infrastructure

 and motorbiking.
 Agriculture was formerly the main income source for the village, until the rise of tourism.

 Transportation

 Au is situated on the L200, the Bregenzerwald Bundesstraße.
 Here it connects to the L193, the Faschina Bundesstraße, which is the main route to the skiing resort of Damüls.

-Public transportion consists of the Postbus Line 40, running from Dornbirn to Schoppernau.
+Public transportation consists of the Postbus Line 40, running from Dornbirn to Schoppernau.
 In winter there is also a free bus service running through the town for skiers and locals.

 Education

 There is a kindergarten, a Volksschule (primary school), and a Hauptschule (lower secondary school), all located in a building in the district Schrecken.

 The secondary school also serves the towns of Schnepfau, Schoppernau, Damüls and Schröcken.